JuliaParallel/PETSc.jl/README.md

 Currently, only MPI implimentations where the Fortran communicator is the same as the C communictor are supported.
 This is due to the current implimentation of the MPI.jl package.
 MPICH is one MPI implimentation that satisfies this requirement.
 Note that OPENMPI does not.

+## Auto Generation Notes
+Clang does not correctly read teh PetscScalar, PetscReal etc. typedefs used by Petsc.
+It appears this is due to the tyedefs being delcared inside a preprocessor if statement that uses a value that is only available during the build process.
+A hack to get around this is to pick the correct typedef for the currently build Petsc and move it outside the if statement so Clang will read it.

 [![Build Status](https://travis-ci.org/JaredCrean2/PETSc.jl.svg?branch=master)](https://travis-ci.org/JaredCrean2/PETSc.jl)